George Skivington: Ealing Trailfinders

 Whilst still playing, Skivington acted as assistant coach at Ealing Trailfinders from 2014 – 2016.
 Helping Ealing gain promotion from National 1 League in 2014/15 and a successful campaign in the championship in 2015/16.

 London Irish

 After his playing retirement from London Irish, Skivington was immediately appointed as Forwards Coach.

 Samoa

-Skivington was also an assistant coach for Samoa in 2015 for their historic game against the All Blacks in Apia, Samoa on 8 July 2015 where they narrowly lost 25–16.
+Skivington was also an assistant coach for Samoa in 2015 for their historic game against the All Blacks in Apia, Samoa on 8 July 2015 where they lost 25–16.

 Skivington was then part of the Samoan coaching team for the 2015 Pacific Nations Cup and the 2015 World Cup in England.

 Gloucester

 In June 2020, Skivington was announced as the new head coach of Gloucester Rugby after the departure of both head coach Johan Ackermann and director of rugby David Humphreys.
 London Irish have announced publicly they believe the appointment breached protocol.
 The claim has been denied by Gloucester.